IBM/vision-tools/edge/docs/installation/inception_internals.md

 |PANIC|This level provides information when events that would normally cause a system crash occur.
 The MVIE containers implement panic recovery where possible, so the system processes should restart automatically but whenever events of this severity occur, they should be addressed.

 ### Development Mode
-Setting `DEVMODE=true` in the `<install root>/volume/run/var/config/vision-edge.properties` will start the vision-edgecontroller container in development mode.
+Setting `DEVMODE=true` in the `<install root>/volume/run/var/config/vision-edge.properties` will start the vision-edge-controller container in development mode.
 When started in this mode:
 - Swagger documentation for the controller's REST API is enabled at https://`<host name>`/swagger/index.html
 - Additional configuration info is displayed in the controller logs (DEBUG logging level must also be enabled).
 Since the controller gets configuration information from (in order of decreasing precedence):
   - environment variables set in the docker run command for the controller in the startedge.sh script